• Home

 Things to Know:

-• Building material and labour costs are covered by Bridging the Gap.
+• Costs are covered by Bridging the Gap

-• Where gardens have already been constructed, Bridging the Gap will work with grade 4 or grade 4 splits to grow seeds in classrooms, transplant seedlings, prepare garden beds for planting, maintain gardens over summer months and harvest food.
+• Where gardens have already been constructed, Bridging the Gap can work with students and staff to plant seeds, transplant seedlings, prepare garden beds for planting, maintain gardens over summer months and harvest food.

 • Gardens are grown without the use of pesticides or chemical fertilizers.

-• Teachers MUST be prepared for their students to get dirty!
+• Teachers, be prepared for students to get dirty!

 Picture